SMAC-Group/course_intro_statistics/slides/chapter4_bronchitis_how_good_model.md

 0.8018868
 ```

+In this case, we have 80.19% in-sample classification accuracy.

 ---

-In this case, we have 80.19% in-sample classification accuracy.
+# Out-of-sample prediction performance

 We will now consider and estimate the out-of-sample classification accuracy.
 To do so, we will use a technique called 10-fold cross-validation, see [here](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation) for more details).

-Cross-validation, sometimes called rotation estimation or out-of-sample testing, is a model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.
+Cross-validation is a model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.
 Cross-validation is a resampling method that uses different portions of the data to test and train a model on different iterations.

 ---

 # k-folds Cross-validation

-Steps in a procedure of cross validation:
+Steps in a procedure of k-folds cross validation procedure:

-1- Split the data into train and test sets and evaluate the model’s performance as ‘Measure 1’.

-2- Split the data and split into new train and test sets.
-Re-evaluate model’s performance.
-As we ‘Measure 1’ in similar way we measures ‘Measure 2’ , ‘Measure 3’ and so on.

-3- To get the actual performance metric , take the average of all measures.
+- Shuffle the dataset randomly.
+- Split the dataset into k groups
+- For each unique group:
+    - Take the group as a hold out or test data set
+    - Take the remaining groups as a training data set
+    - Fit the model on the training set and evaluate it on the test set
+    - Save the evaluation metric
+- Summarize the skill of the model using the sample of model evaluation scores

 ---